toa-io/toa/extensions/configuration/readme.md

 ### Concise Declaration

-As it is known that configuration is a JSONSchema `object` type, any configuration declaration without defined `properties` considered as concise.
-Properties of concise declaration are treated as required configuration properties with the same type as its value.
+As it is known that Component Configuration is declared with a JSONSchema `object` type, any configuration declaration without defined `properties` considered as concise.
+Properties of concise declaration are treated as required configuration properties with the same type as its value type.

 Next two declarations are equivalent.